-(Paper presented and in the proceedings of the 9th Society of Heterodox Economists Conference, December 6 and 7 2010, UNSW, Sydney.
+(This is a revised and expanded version of a paper presented and in the proceedings of the 9th Society of Heterodox Economists Conference, December 6 and 7 2010, UNSW, Sydney.

-An earlier and shorter version appeared in Counterpunch June 25 - 27, 2010.)
+An earlier and shorter version appeared in CounterpunchJune 25 - 27, 2010.)

-What if the Irish, Baltics, Spaniards, Greeks did this: a high-tech parallel monetary system for the underdogs?
+What if the Greeks, Irish, Baltics, Spaniards, Italians did this: high-tech parallel monetary systems for the underdogs?